ahmedHanie93/Personal-projects/Design/designs/userRemoval.md

-# Sentry Platform: Right to Be Forgotten (RTBF) Orchestration Design RFC
+# PAID Platform: Right to Be Forgotten (RTBF) Orchestration Design RFC

 ## 1. Overview

-This RFC outlines the strategy for implementing the Right to Be Forgotten (RTBF) across the Sentry Identity Access Management platform.
+This RFC outlines the strategy for implementing the Right to Be Forgotten (RTBF) across the PAID Identity Access Management platform.
 The approach applies to three key identity flows: inbound federation, machine-to-machine authentication, and OAuth-based user access.
 The design opts for **hard deletion** of identity records while retaining **decoupled audit logs** to satisfy regulatory compliance (e.g., GDPR, CCPA).

 ## 2. Goals

-* Fully delete user or client identity data from Sentry while retaining non-PII audit logs.
+* Fully delete user or client identity data from PAID while retaining non-PII audit logs.
 * Provide consistent RTBF behavior across identity types and authentication flows.
 * Ensure downstream systems can be notified of deletions.
 * Maintain legal compliance (GDPR Art.
 17, CCPA §1798.105).